abdulfatir/twitter-sentiment-analysis/README.md

 * `dataset/positive-words.txt`: List of positive words.
 * `dataset/negative-words.txt`: List of negative words.
 * `dataset/glove-seeds.txt`: GloVe words vectors from StanfordNLP which match our dataset for seeding word embeddings.
+* `Plots.ipynb`: IPython notebook used to generate plots present in report.